 It’s important to note, however, that there’s been some heated controversy surrounding video advertising metrics on advertising platforms like Facebook and Instagram, which may be skewing video metrics.

 Experts argue over the numbers, but even if the numbers are exaggerated, there’s no denying that videos are getting consumed and reaching target audiences.
-Here’s why:
+Here’s why video advertising is working:

 For the first time in history, YouTube now reaches more US 18-49 year-olds during prime time than the top 10 TV shows combined.
 Why?
-Because online videos are visually appealing (when done right) and available on-demand, making them easy to consume.
+Because online videos are visually appealing (when done right) and available on-demand, making video advertising easy to consume.